brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 {: style="text-align:center; font-size: small;"}
 <img width="75%" height="75%" src="/assets/Mixture-of-Experts/MoE_2017_Appendix_E_table_9.png"/>

+Due to lack of time, I am not providing an implementation, but for the record, a simple python implementation of this model is available in [this repo](https://github.com/lucidrains/mixture-of-experts).

 ### 2020 [GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding](https://arxiv.org/abs/2006.16668)